yAOwzers/tp/docs/UserGuide.md

 Added: coding
 1:[x] Read book (by: Oct 19 2020 06.00 PM)
 ```

+With that, you've successfully added a task titled `Read book`, with the deadline `Oct 19 2020 06.00 PM` into your task list!

 ### 3.3.2 Marking a task as done: `done`
 Marks an existing `task` as done in the current task list.